apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 including the S3A and ABFS connectors -they MAY use this to guarantee that the file they opened is exactly the one returned in the listing.

+There is no requirement for `status.getPath()` to the resolved path of the file being opened.
+This is needed to support viewfs and other mount-point/ wrapper filesystems.
+The sole path declaring the file to open is supplied in `openFile(path)`.

 ### Set optional or mandatory parameters

     FSDataInputStreamBuilder opt(String key, ...)